Ghost Towns In Idaho

 Silver City, Idaho

 Silver City was never entirely deserted, unlike other mining towns that became ghost towns after residents abandoned the sites.
-As the mines were emptied and the quartz and placer veins depleted in the 1890s, the town witnessed a slow decline in permanent residents, but it was a slow decline that took some time before the city was left to less than one hundred people in the late 1950s to 1960s.
+As the mines were emptied and the quartz and placer veins depleted in the 1890s, the town witnessed a slow decline in permanent residents.
+It was a slow decline that took some time before the city was left to less than one hundred people in the late 1950s to 1960s.
 Small-scale mining continued until World War II, with the Potossi mine being the last year-round mine to close.

 The land Silver City was built on is currently owned by the federal government and maintained by the Bureau of Land Management.
 The Silver City Historic District was added to the National Register of Historic Places in 1972.